 Properties owned or operated by religious organizations or private clubs that limit occupancy to their members are typically exempt from the Federal Fair Housing Act.
 Additionally, single-family homes that are sold or rented without the use of real estate agents or brokers may also be excluded from the protections of Fair Housing Law.

-Finally, owner-occupied buildings with no more than four units, where one unit is housing the owner, are also typically exempt.
+Finally, an owner-occupied dwelling with no more than four units, where one unit is housing the owner, are also typically exempt.

 What are Examples of Violations of the Fair Housing Act?

-• Refusing reasonable modifications to the property for tenants with disabilities
+• Refusing reasonable modifications to the rental for tenants with disabilities.

-• Engaging in retaliatory actions, like eviction, against tenants who file a complaint about housing discrimination
+• Engaging in retaliatory actions, like eviction, against tenants who file fair housing complaints.

 How Can North Carolina Landlords Avoid Discrimination Claims?

-In North Carolina, there are several key steps landlords can take to avoid potential housing discrimination claims in accordance with the laws of fair housing.
+In North Carolina, there are several key steps landlords can take to avoid potential housing discrimination claims under the laws of fair housing.

 person in a wheelchair making themselves breakfast in their kitchen

-Finally, landlords should be aware of their obligations when it comes to accommodating reasonable requests by tenants with disabilities, such as providing accessible units or making structural modifications to existing properties.
+Finally, property owners should be aware of their obligations when it comes to accommodating reasonable requests by tenants with disabilities, such as providing accessible units or making structural modifications to existing units.

 To ensure you are following the rules and regulations of fair housing, consider hiring a property manager.
-Professional property management companies offer experience and expertise in human relations, so you can feel confident that you and your rental are up to date on all applicable laws.
+A professional property manager can offer experience and expertise in human relations, so you can feel confident that you and your rental are up to date on all applicable laws.

 Final Words

-The Fair Housing Act protects individuals from discrimination based on a person's protected classes.
-Violations of this law can be very costly for landlords.
-It’s important to understand how common violations of the Fair Housing Laws can occur so that you, as the landlord, can properly comply and protect yourself.
+The FHA protects individuals from discrimination based on a person's protected classes.
+Violations of this law can be very costly for rental property owners.
+It’s important to understand how common violations of this law can occur so that you, as the landlord, can properly comply and protect yourself.

 You should also stay informed of landlord-tenant laws and regulations for breaking a lease early.
 If you need any help understanding these or managing your rental properties contact House In Order Property Management today!